-In-Class Exercise: Identifying Hypotheses

-Identify a research hypothesis (H1) and null hypothesis (H0) for each of our scenarios:
+In-Class Exercise: Identifying Hypotheses Identify a research hypothesis (H1) and null hypothesis (H0)

 - A. A study investigating whether people who have attended a security training program generate and use more secure passwords than people who haven't received any security training - B. A research team examining the effectiveness of joysticks and trackballs for selecting static and moving targets - C. A research team examining whether virtual teams who use video chats are more productive than teams who use text-only chats